 Drinking water is one of the most surefire ways to get clean images of your baby.
 Luckily, drinking lots of water throughout pregnancy is recommended for most pregnant women.

 Drinking lots of water has nothing to do with making your bladder full.
 It’s all about hydrating your entire body in order to make the amniotic fluid more full and clear.
-In this diluted state, the ultrasound waves encounter less resistance as they pass through the water of the amniotic sac and have an easier time imaging the baby.
+In this diluted state, the ultrasound waves encounter fewer obstacles as they pass through the fluid of the amniotic sac and have an easier time imaging the baby.

 Having more water in your system is also beneficial because the increase in fluid gives the baby more room to move around.
 If the baby is given more space in the amniotic fluid, they’re less likely to have their face pressed up against the sac, something that has ruined quite a few pictures that would have been excellent otherwise.

-Can you just drink a few glasses of water before you stop by our Orem ultrasound studio?
-That type of hydration is great if you want to have to pee a lot while you’re here, but it’s not enough time to hydrate your entire body!
+Can you just drink a few glasses of water before you stop by our Provo ultrasound studio?
+That type of hydration may send you to the bathroom a lot while you’re here, but it’s not enough time to hydrate your entire body!
 We suggest drinking extra water during the few days before your appointment with us.

 Have Some Juice